Hello and Welcome!

 My day job is as a teacher at the local community college, teaching Anatomy & Physiology.
 Without going into the whole sordid story, there was a time when I thought, “I’m not going to finish this Ph.D.”
 For many reasons, I’m glad I did, the most important of which is I can say to my students and anyone else, “If I did this, so can you.”

-I have written and edited for as long as I can remember, and have served as an editor for Literary Mama for just about three years now.
-In that three years, my love for making a piece sing has grown exponentially.
+I have written and edited for as long as I can remember, and have served as an editor for Literary Mama for almost four years now.
+During those years, my love for making a piece sing has grown exponentially.
 I can say, with great accuracy, that I enjoy editing as much as I enjoy writing.

 I believe in fairies and unicorns, even though I’ve seen neither.